 An ancient bridge belonging to the Roman imperial age, the Pont’Ezzu (Old Bridge) was built to cross the Rio Mannu in Ozieri.
 It features six arches for a total length of 90 meters (295.3 feet).

-The bridge is part of the route which took from Olbia to the road to Cagliari-Porto Torres, still used until a few decades ago.
-It was mainly built using trachytic limestone typical of Sardinia, in order to create a strong structure that could withstand the flow of water.
+The bridge is part of the route that, back in the day, took from Olbia to the road to Cagliari-Porto Torres.
+It was still used until a few decades ago.
+Romans built using trachytic limestone typical of Sardinia, in order to create a strong structure that could withstand the flow of water.

 Nuraghe Burghidu

-Located on a rocky outcrop on the plain of Ozieri, Nuraghe Burghidu is a very impressive site close to the town.
-The monument consists of a main tower, connected to two other towers by a wall.
-Like other nuraghe in Sardinia, the Burghidu nuraghe was built with trachyte blocks.
-In the main tower there are two rooms connected by a staircase, while the room below has a niche.
+Located on a rocky outcrop on the plain of Ozieri, close to the town, Nuraghe Burghidu is a very impressive site.
+It consists of a main tower, connected to two other towers by a wall.
+Like other nuraghi in Sardinia, Burghidu was built with trachyte blocks.
+In the main tower, there are two rooms connected by a staircase, while the room below has a niche.

 Nuraghe Sa Mandra ‘e Sa Jua